 Sec.
-1. Any person or organization with an expressed interest in religious research shall be eligible for membership.
+1. Any person with an expressed interest in religious research shall be eligible for membership.

 Sec.
 2. The classification of members shall be:

-ii.
-Student – a person engaged in a full-time academic program.
+- Student – a person enrolled in a full-time academic program.

 Sec.
-4. The membership year shall be July 1 to June 30.
-Memberships are accepted only on an annual basis, beginning July 1.
+4. The membership year shall January 1 to December 31.
+Memberships are accepted only on an annual basis, beginning January 1.

 Sec.
 5. Upon payment of the annual dues, an applicant becomes a member.
-Memberships received before the end of the calendar year will receive back issues; memberships after the new calendar year shall be entered for the next full membership year.
+Members begin receiving the journal Review of Religious Research with the next issue published.
+Memberships received after October 1 shall be entered for the next full membership year.

 MEETINGS OF MEMBERSHIP

 Sec.
-2. Special meetings shall be called upon written request of five members of the Board of Directors or of twenty-five members of the Association; such requests shall be sent via certified mail to both the president and the executive officer.
+3. Special business meetings shall be called upon the written request of five members of the Board of Directors or of twenty-five members of the Association; such requests shall be sent to both the president and the executive officer.

 Sec.
-3. A quorum for the conduct of business shall be fifteen members present in response to a duly called meeting of the Association.
+4. A quorum for the conduct of business shall be twelve members present in response to a duly called meeting of the Association.

 Sec.
-4. A call to the annual meeting of the Association shall be issued by the Board of Directors to all members at least sixty days in advance of the meeting date.
+5. A call to the annual meeting of the Association shall be issued by the Board of Directors to all members at least sixty days in advance of the meeting date.
 A call to a special business meeting shall be issued at least thirty days in advance.
-The annual meeting may be held outside the State of New York.

 Sec.
-7. At the annual meeting reports of work done during the year shall be presented by the officers and chairpersons of the committees.
+8. At the annual business meeting. reports of work done during the year shall be presented by the officers and chairpersons of the committees.